 League action takes many forms.
 It may be appropriate to lobby, monitor meetings, write letters, make speeches, poll citizens, circulate petitions, put out publications, form coalitions or even go to court.
 Basically, an action program aims to increase public awareness of an issue and secure a resolution consistent with League goals.

-To view a glossary of terms commonly used by the League, please click here.
+Click here to view a glossary of terms commonly used by the League.

 Voter Service & Education